What Contractors Need To Know About Google Knowledge Panels

 • Creating a content plan that highlights your expertise through articles, interviews and appearances on authoritative sites.

-They also outlined what High-Rise Influence’s $6K Authority Panel package entails: a comprehensive audit of your digital footprint, development of an authoritative biography and supporting content, creation of high-quality citations, and submission to Google for Knowledge Panel eligibility.
+They also outlined what High Rise Influence’s $6K Authority Panel package entails: a comprehensive audit of your digital footprint, development of an authoritative biography and supporting content, creation of high-quality citations, and submission to Google for Knowledge Panel eligibility.
 This service is designed for entrepreneurs who have already built successful businesses offline and want their online presence to reflect that accomplishment.

 Claiming Your Google Knowledge Panel & Scaling Your Agency: Dennis Yu x Jack Wendt at DigiMarCon NYC